kiki-etc/Obsidian-Vault/Data Structures and Algorithms/Java Collections Framework.md

 > ```

 ## TreeSet
-<br>TreeSet is an implementation of the `SortedSet` interface in Java.
+TreeSet is an implementation of the `SortedSet` interface in Java.
 It stores elements in a sorted order (natural ordering or by a comparator provided at construction time).
 They do not allow duplicate elements.
 (TreeSet is implemented using a Red-Black tree, which ensures that the elements are always sorted.)

-You should ==`import java.util.TreeSet`==.
+You should `import java.util.TreeSet`.
 Primitive types cannot be used with generic LinkedLists, unless their upper class types are used.

 >[!caution] Remember
 >- Elements in a TreeSet must either implement the `Comparable` interface or be provided with a custom comparator during TreeSet creation.